-In May 2015, Mr U bought a solar panel system ('the system') using a 10-year fixed sum loan from Creation.
+In April 2012, Mr P bought a solar panel system ('the system') using a 5-year fixed sum loan from Creation.
 He bought it from a supplier I'll call "E".
-The total amount payable under the agreement was £17,061.60, and it was due to be paid back with 120 monthly repayments of £142.18.
+The total amount payable under the agreement was £8,370.60, and it was due to be paid back with 60 monthly repayments of £139.51.

-Mr U complained to Creation, he said that he was told by a salesperson that the system was free, but then when he realised he did have to pay, he was told that, "...the government would pay for them."
-However, he says that hasn't happened, and he's suffered a financial loss.
+Via a professional representative, Mr P complained to Creation.
+His representative said that he was told by a salesperson that the system was self-funding, but it isn't, and he's suffered a financial loss.
 He also believed that what happened at the time of the sale created an unfair relationship between himself and Creation.

-Creation responded to the complaint in its final response, it considered Mr U had brought him claim more than six years after the cause of action occurred under the Limitation Act ('LA').
+Creation responded to the complaint in its final response, it considered Mr P had brought him claim more than six years after the cause of action occurred under the Limitation Act ('LA').

-Unhappy with Creation's response, Mr U referred him complaint to our service.
+Unhappy with Creation's response, Mr P referred his complaint to our service.